Be Heat Smart! Your Outdoor Heat Safety Program

 Training Resources and Other Information

-When using any of the follow training resources, be sure to discuss the specific conditions and safety precautions to follow for each worksite.
+When using any of the following training resources, be sure to discuss the specific conditions and safety precautions for your worksite.

 Additional Training and Information Resources

 - 5 Tips to be Heat Smart (and in Spanish: 5 Tips Para ¡Qué Onda con el Calor!) is a 1 minute video that helps remind workers about basic heat illness prevention.

 - An educational pocket card (F417-218-909) provides a quick, bilingual (English & Spanish) reference for workers and crew leader about warning signs of heat related illness and preventative actions.

 - Protect your Workers from Heat Stress (CDC infographic poster).